pedroarouck/Workshop-TDD-Django/tutorials/01-getting-started.rst

     Leia mais sobre o servidor de desenvolvimento na `documentação oficial`_.

-    Read more about the development server in the `official documentation`_.

     Saia do servidor segurando a tecla ctrl e pressionando C